 To access your personal information regarding tax, please visit the Revenue website and follow the instructions under PAYE modernisation for employees (this replaces the old P.45 document )

 Please return your ID card and any other University property that is in your possession to your Line Manager on or before your last day of work.

-Here are the career development supports available to staff, which they can avail of before leaving the University.
+Here are the supports available to staff, which they can avail of before leaving the University.